kirjai/deprecated-blog/_posts/2016-11-23-easy-guard-redirects.markdown

 {% endhighlight %}

-Now, in case an unauthenticated user tries to access the `/restricted` route, he will be redirected to `/unrestricted`.
+Now, if an unauthenticated user tries to access the `/restricted` route, he will be redirected to `/unrestricted`.

 ## Dynamic redirection routes